chains-project/bacardi/results/results_baseline_buggy_line_api_diff/gpt-4o-mini/d54b56b91c11f21b97d4903143b04b7c1f10c255/patches/patch1/responses/PublisherFactory.java_response.txt

  *
  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.
+ * you may not use this file except in compliance with the License.
- * you may obtain a copy of the License at
+ * You may obtain a copy of the License at
  *
  *       http://www.apache.org/licenses/LICENSE-2.0
  *